-Add When you click on this button, a new line will be added to the table and will display the drop-down list of users created earlier in the menu Users > Users module: To ensure that the operation is valid, you will need to enter the user's password in the window that appears. the window that appears.
-It is possible to enter a user that does not exist in the firewall's user database, as the PPTP is separate from the LDAP module.
+Add When you click on this button, a new line will be added to the table and will display the drop-down list of users created earlier in the menu Users &gt; Users module : To ensure that the operation is valid, you will need to enter the user's password in the window that appears. • NOTE It is possible to enter a user that does not exist in the firewall's user database, as the PPTP is separate from the LDAP module.
 Delete To delete a user, select the line containing the user to be removed from the list of PPTP logins, then click on Delete .
-Change password Select the line containing the user whose password you wish to modify, and enter the new data in the window that appears.
+Change password Select the line containing the user whose password you wish to modify, and enter